Nyerguds/MobiusMapEditor/MANUAL.md

 * temperat.mix <sup>(*)</sup> <sup>(2)</sup>

 There is no support for running Red Alert from files that don't include the expansions data.
 If such a setup would be attempted (e.g. for research purposes, using the beta 0.09c files), the files **expand2.mix** and **lores1.mix** will need to be added before the editor will accept the folder.

+There is also no support for running the editor for one specific game while not having the files for the other game(s) available.
+All data needs to be present to make the editor start up.